Piracy in the Persian Gulf: Organized piracy under the Qawasim

-Around 1805, the Wahhabis maintained an unsteady suzerainty over parts of the southern Persian coast.
-They implemented a system of organized raids on foreign shipping.
-The vice-regent of the Pirate Coast, Husain bin Ali, compelled the Qawasim chiefs to send their vessels to plunder all the trade ships of the Persian Gulf without exception.
+After Sultan bin Saqr Al Qasimi became the ruler of the Ras al-Khaimah in 1803, the Qawasim raids against British naval vessels became more frequent.
+In 1805, the Wahhabi ruler Saud ruler captured Saqar after a diplomatic meeting with him in Diriyah and appointed his cousin Husain bin Ali as the Saudi representative in Ras al-Khaimah to gain influence over the Qawasim chiefs, who were launching organized raids on foreign shipping.
+Husain bin Ali compelled the Qawasim chiefs to send their vessels to plunder all the trade ships of the Persian Gulf without exception.
 He kept one-fifth of the loot for himself.
-Arnold Wilson suggests that the Qawasim tribe acted against their will so as not to incur the vengeance of the Wahhabis.
-However, upon remarking on the rampant increase in piracy starting in 1805, J. G. Lorimer, a British chronicler, perceives this view as extreme, and believes the Qawasim acted within their volition.
-The strategic port-city of Ras Al Khaimah, the capital of the Qawasim, offered ample opportunity for Wahhabi vessels to conduct quick, decisive attacks on British vessels from India and in the Gulf.
+Arnold Wilson claimed that the Qawasim tribe acted against their will so as not to incur the vengeance of the Wahhabis.
+However, upon remarking on the rampant increase in Qasimi attacks, J. G. Lorimer, a British chronicler, perceives this view as extreme, and remarked that the Qawasim acted within their volition and attacked British shipping in contravention to the arrangements made by the Wahhabis with British officials.
+The strategic port-city of Ras Al Khaimah, the capital of the Qawasim, offered ample opportunity for Qawasim vessels to conduct quick, decisive attacks on British vessels from India and in the Gulf.